 Itching to get your kick on?
-Here’s a full breakdown on the best kickboards for swimming.
+Here’s a full breakdown of the best kickboards for swimming, including how to choose the perfect kickboard for you.

 We are gonna breakdown all the best types of kickboards for swimming and kickin’: